sadab-halim/Interview-Questions/DBMS/README.md

    - This decomposition is called lossy join decomposition when the join of the sub relations does not result in the same relation R that was decomposed.
    - For lossy join decomposition, we always have- R1 ⋈ R2 ⋈ R3 ……. ⋈ Rn ⊃ R where ⋈ is a natural join operator

-## Normalization:
+## Normalization ✅
-In DBMS, database normalization is a process of making the database consistent by-
+- Normalization is a technique of organizing the data in the database.
-- Reducing the redundancies
+- It is a systematic approach which is used to remove or reduce data redundancy in the tables and remove the insert, update and delete anomalies.
-- Ensuring the integrity of data through lossless decomposition
+- It mainly divides the larger table into smaller tables and links them using a relationship to increase the clarity of data.

 ## Types of Normal Forms:
 - **First Normal Form (1NF)** - A given relation is called in First Normal Form (1NF) if each cell of the table contains only an atomic value i.e. if the attribute of every tuple is either single valued or a null value.